NatalieWong/phd_thesis_markdown/source/11_chapter_3.md

     app:defaultNavHost="true"
     app:navGraph="@navigation/mobile_navigation" />
 ```
-Using fragments allows easy implementation of navigation in the Android application.
+The use of fragments allows easy implementation of navigation in the Android application.
 In `mobile_navigation.xml`, I can add an `action` tag to link up two fragments.
-Here is the example showing that the home fragment is linked up with the New, Gallery as well as the Department Staff Information pages' fragments.
+Here is an example showing that the home fragment is linked up with the New, Gallery as well as the Department Staff Information pages' fragments.
 ```xml
 <fragment
   android:id="@+id/nav_home"